Spherical Perspective on Learning with Normalization Layers: Related work

-\textbf{Effective learning rate.} Due to its scale invariance, BN can adaptively adjust the learning rate~\citep{van2017l2,cho2017riemannian,arora2018theoretical,li2019exponential}. \cite{van2017l2} shows that in BN-equipped networks, WD increases the effective learning rate by reducing the norm of the weights.
-Conversely, without WD, the norm grows unbounded~\citep{soudry2018implicit}, decreasing the effective learning rate. \cite{zhang2018three} brings additional evidence supporting hypothesis in \cite{van2017l2}, while \cite{hoffer2018norm} finds an exact formulation of the effective learning rate for SGD in normalized networks.
+\parag{Effective learning rate.} Due to its scale invariance, BN can adaptively adjust the learning rate~\citep{van2017l2,cho2017riemannian,arora2018theoretical,li2019exponential}.
+Van Laarhoven \cite{van2017l2} shows that in BN-equipped networks, WD increases the effective learning rate by reducing the norm of the weights.
+Conversely, without WD, the norm grows unbounded~\citep{soudry2018implicit}, decreasing the effective learning rate.
+Zhang et al.~\cite{zhang2018three} bring additional evidence supporting hypothesis in \cite{van2017l2}, while Hoffer et al.~\cite{hoffer2018norm} find an exact formulation of the effective learning rate for SGD in normalized networks.
 In contrast with prior work, we find generic definitions of the effective learning rate with exact expressions for SGD and Adam.